Know Your Metals? 9ct Gold to Platinum

 Other Popular Metals

 A highly durable material, which was once a popular choice for precious gemstone settings due to its strength to keep them in place.
 It is approximately 35 x rarer than gold and carries a price tag of around 2x more expensive than 18ct gold.
-Platinum is a white metal with a greyish colouration that lacks the warmth of white gold and carries its own cool tone.
+Platinum is a natural white metal with a greyish colouration that may lack the warmth of white gold, but instead carries its own cool tone.
 It can be a popular earring choice, especially for hoops.

 Naturally silver-white , Palladium is lighter and less expensive than Platinum, yet still carries the beauty of a white metal.
 It has a more expensive look than silver, though is a softer metal so a little less durable than Platinum for instance.
 It can also be used in the process of making white gold.